egeldenhuys/ghost-cloudflare-r2/README.md

 # Ghost Cloudflare R2 Storage Adapter
 [Cloudflare R2](https://www.cloudflare.com/products/r2/) storage adapter for [Ghost](https://github.com/TryGhost/Ghost).

+## Features
+- Save images in Cloudflare R2
+- Supports images, media and files
+- Resize images to emulate [Responsive Images](https://ghost.org/docs/themes/assets/)
+  - Implements `saveRaw` to force ghost to generate the `srcset` attribute for image cards
+- Save images and media using UUID as name
+- Compress resized images

 ## Installation
 The adapter can be installed using npm or Docker.